 Activities to do with an Alzheimer’s patient

 There are proven activities that can keep you and your patient busy and engaged.
-The thing to remember most is that you need not fill a whole day with such activities, just time periods that fill your patient with emotions that make him or her feel involved and alive.
+The thing to remember most is that you need not fill a whole day with such activities, just time periods that fill your patient with emotions that make him or she feel involved and alive.
 Activities can help reduce stress for you as well as the patient.
 In most cases, the simplest of things can be of great importance to the patient as well as yourself.
 Let’s take a look at some things you can do to help in this regard.

 Assuming there are no mobility issues, what is easier than walking?
 Walking reduces stress as well as giving you quality time with your patient.
 Nobody is saying that you have to go on a marathon walk, but even 10 to 15 minutes outside can make all the difference in the world.
 When you are walking, be sure to change the route from time to time to make the activity a little more enjoyable.
 Be sure to point out different things along the way and talk about the most interesting things you see.
 This helps keep your patient’s mind and body active, contributing to a feeling of being engaged.